xivind/velo-supervisor-2000/README.md

 > **Join the work, either by forking the repo and contribute with PRs or simply by submitting <a href="https://github.com/xivind/velo-supervisor-2000/issues" class="text-decoration-none">issues</a> 🙋**

+## Setup and configuration
+Must modify json and get Strava_tokens

 ## Bugs
 There are currently quite a few bugs scattered around.
 If you find any, please submit them as an <a href="https://github.com/xivind/velo-supervisor-2000/issues" class="text-decoration-none">issue</a>.